FabricAttachedMemory/Emulation/README.md

 emulation_configure.bash performs the following actions:

-1. Validates the host environment, starting with execution as root or sudo.
-While it doesn't explicitly limit its execution to Debian Jessie, it does check for commands that may not exist on other Debian variants.
-Other things are checked like file space and internal consistency.
+1. Validates the host environment, ensuring commands are installed, verifying file space and internal consistency.
 1. Creates a libvirt virtual bridged network called "node_emul" which
-  2. Provides DHCP services via dnsmasq, and DNS resolution for names like "node02"
+    1. Provides DHCP services via dnsmasq, and DNS resolution for names like "node02"
-  2. Links all emulated VM "nodes" together on an intranet (ala The Machine)
+    1. Links all emulated VM "nodes" together on an intranet (ala The Machine)
-  2. Uses NAT to connect the intranet to the host system's external network.
+    1. Uses NAT to connect the intranet to the host system's external network.
 1. Uses vmdebootstrap(1m) to create a new disk image (file) that serves as the "golden image" for subsequent use.
 This is the step that pulls from $FAME_MIRROR possibly using $FAME_PROXY.
 Most of the configuration